Acne Vulgaris Treatment

 VBeam Laser

-The VBeam laser is a non-invasive pulsed dye laser that can treat acne breakouts as well as pigmented acne scars.
+The VBeam laser is a non-invasive pulsed dye laser that can treat acne breakouts and pigmented acne scars.
 The VBeam laser uses a 595nm wavelength to eliminate red pigmentation, inflammation, and acne-causing bacteria.
-In addition to treating acne and acne breakouts, the VBeam laser treats broken capillaries, rosacea, red stretch marks, and post-inflammatory hyperpigmentation.
+In addition to treating acne and acne breakouts, the VBeam laser treats broken capillaries, rosacea, telangiectasias, red stretch marks, and post-inflammatory hyperpigmentation.
 There is no downtime associated with the procedure, and patients can resume their daily activities afterward.
 Patients often need a series of treatments, each spaced one month apart, to achieve the best cosmetic results.

 Chemical peels